svallamsetti/asn-label-edi-validation/README.md

 missing the parser will log a debug message and return empty results instead of raising an exception, so PDF or image labels simply won't be parsed.
+If you deploy on AWS Lambda, add the Poppler utilities (e.g. via an Lambda layer) and set the environment variable `POPPLER_PATH` to the directory containing `pdftoppm`.
+For example Poppler is often installed under `/opt/bin`, so you can set `POPPLER_PATH=/opt/bin` or add that directory to `PATH` so `pdf2image` can locate the binaries.

 The EDI parser tolerates formatted files that contain line breaks between segments, so the input may include or omit newlines after each `~` or `'